JujuAdams/ThoughtsOnGameMaker/README.md

 1. Spaces, not tabs.
 I want to have complete control over how code looks.
 2. Custom asset ordering in the asset browser.
 I want to have complete control over how scripts are introduced to the user.
-3. K&R style for curly brackets (curly brackets start on the new line)
+3. Allman style for curly brackets (curly brackets start on the new line)
 4. camelCase for variables and assets, PascalCase for functions/static methods, SCREAMING_SNAKE_CASE for constants/macros
 5. The actual API and internal code should use American spellings wherever relevant.
 UK spelling for constants etc. should not be supported.
 Comments are fair game for Britishisms, however.
 6. Local (`var`) variables should be prefixed with a single `_` underscore.
 Private variables, i.e. variables that should not be tampered with or accessed, should be prefixed with two `__` underscores.
 Woe betide the developer who accesses private variables and expects everything to go smoothly.